bucinskasj/js-course-section-24/Readme.md

-Repository for the Section 24 of the JavaScript course
+Repository for the Section 24 of the JavaScript course.
+Check